How to Buy the Best Quality iPad Pro Case (Expert Advice)

 The desktop computer life cycle seem downright glacial compared with the fruit fly cycle of the iPhone and tablet.
 This is one of the main reasons why making iPad Pro cases is such a mine field.

-As the Apple's tablet enters yet another round of redesigns and next generations, I wonder if we will see a maturation of the market for protection solutions.
-Will tablet users grow tired of spending for low quality cases that seem fine out of the box, only to crack, peal, and fall apart a short time later, causing further spending to keep the tablets protected?
+As Apple's tablets enter yet another round of redesigns and next generations, I wonder if we will see a maturation of the market for protection solutions.
+Will tablet users grow tired of spending for low quality covers that seem fine out of the box, only to crack, peal, and fall apart a short time later, causing further spending to keep the tablets protected?
 This is what you want to be wary of.

 What's the old saying, penny wise and pouch foolish.